The Glass Castle Quotes with page numbers help you understand the book.

 “Whoever coined the phrase ‘a man’s got to play the hand that was dealt him’ was most certainly one piss-poor bluffer.”

-This quote from the Glass Castle is an inspiring reminder that we should focus our time and energy on creating things that will have a lasting impact instead of fleeting moments.
+Analysis: This quote inspires us to focus our time and energy on creating lasting impact instead of fleeting moments.

-This quote from the Glass Castle shows that while there is chaos and disorder in life, sometimes we can find a balance between them, and that order can be achieved.
-Her dad’s words suggest that anything is possible with a bit of exploration.
+Analysis: This quote shows that while there is chaos and disorder in life, sometimes we can find a balance between them… Her dad’s words suggest that anything is possible…

 “If you don’t want to sink, you better figure out how to swim”